abinit/abinit_web/docs/planning.md

 availability of the release notes ...

 [DONE] May 22, 2026 :
-Merge ABINITv10.8.0 contributions, to reach frozen v10.8.1.
+Merge ABINITv10.8.0 contributions, to reach frozen v10.8.1 (e10f401a).
 This is a beta release for the EPW school.
-Start ABINITv10.8.2 for bug fixes and documentation, including preparation of the release notes (late June ?!), as well as beta release for the EPW school.
+Start ABINITv10.8.2 (6726daa0) for bug fixes and documentation, including preparation of the release notes (late June ?!), as well as beta release for the EPW school.
-Star ABINITv10.9.0 for new developments.
+Use the initial ABINITv10.8.2 to start ABINITv10.9.0.
 ABINITv10.8.1 is not advertized on the ABINIT Web main page, but is accessible as a beta release on Github.

 [DONE] May 20, 2026 :